percona/percona-xtradb-cluster/doc/source/limitation.rst

    Lock functions, such as ``GET_LOCK()``, ``RELEASE_LOCK()``, and so on

-Query log cannot be directed to table.
+Query log cannot be directed to the table.

    If you enable query logging, you must forward the log to a file: